 What went into the fried rice?
 Nothing fancy, really.
 All very basic ingredients.
 Because the roast pork is already very flavorful having been rubbed with lots of fresh herbs, I seasoned the fried rice with salt and pepper only.

-cold roast pork, as much as you please
+- cold roast pork as much as you please

-1/4 head of cabbage, cored and shredded
+- 1/4 head white cabbage cored and shredded

-1 onion, finely sliced
+- 1 onion finely sliced

-1/2 carrot, peeled and chopped
+- 1/2 carrot peeled and chopped

-1 red bell pepper, cored, deveined and chopped
+- 1 red bell pepper cored, deveined and chopped

-4 cloves of garlic, peeled and crushed
+- 4 cloves garlic peeled and crushed

-2 cups of cold cooked rice
+- 2 cups cold cooked rice

-2 eggs, beaten
+- 2 eggs beaten

-freshly ground pepper
+- freshly ground pepper

-3-4 tbsps. of vegetable cooking oil
+- 2 to 3 tablespoons of vegetable cooking oil

-Cut the cold pork into half-inch cubes.
+- Cut the cold pork into half-inch cubes.